nightwatchjs/nightwatch/README.md

 ## 🦉 About Nightwatch
 Nightwatch was initially built by [@pineviewlabs](https://github.com/pineviewlabs/) - an independent software consultancy based in Oslo, Norway, with help from [contributors](https://github.com/nightwatchjs/nightwatch/graphs/contributors).
 In mid 2021, Nightwatch has become a part of the [@BrowserStack](https://github.com/browserstack) family and it is being developed further at the BrowserStack Open-source Program Office.
 Read more on [our blog](https://nightwatchjs.org/blog/nightwatch-has-joined-the-browserstack-family.html).

+## Contributing

+We welcome any and all contributions from the community which can help improve Nightwatch.
+Please check out [CONTRIBUTING.md](CONTRIBUTING.md) for more extensive contributing guidelines.

 ## Licence
 [MIT](https://github.com/nightwatchjs/nightwatch/blob/main/LICENSE.md)